 Kindergarten is an education program offered at either a stand-alone kindergarten, a long day care (childcare centre) or an independent school.
 Kindergarten programs are taught by qualified early childhood teachers.

-Children attend a 4-year-old kindergarten program in the year before they start primary school.
-Most kindergartens deliver their program during the 4 school terms and usually run for around 15 hours a week over 40 weeks.
+From 2022, children can attend a kindergarten program in the 2 years before they start primary school.
+Most kindergartens deliver their 3-year-old and 4-year-old programs during the 4 school terms and usually run over 40 weeks.
 Some kindergartens in long day care may offer programs throughout the year.
-Many kindergartens also offer kindergarten programs for 3-year-olds, usually for fewer hours than 4-year-old kindergarten.

 Kindergarten (sometimes called 'preschool', especially in other states in Australia), is an important step for young children as it can support a smooth transition to primary school.
 Kindergarten also enhances children’s health and well-being and helps them to develop social skills and other important skills for life.

 Two years are better than one.
 Taking part in a quality kindergarten program at an earlier age boosts children’s learning, development, health and wellbeing outcomes.
 It has even more benefits for children who need extra support or are in vulnerable circumstances.

 Attending kindergarten has many benefits.
 Find out why kindergarten is strongly recommended.

 In line with the school starting age in Victoria, children born between January and April can start school at four years of age.
 This will mean that some children will be two years old when their Three-Year-Old Kindergarten year starts.

 If you are enrolling your child in 2 years of kindergarten before starting school, your child must be 3 years of age on or before 30 April to attend 3-year-old kindergarten in that year.
 Most kindergartens will require your child to be 3 years of age before they start attending kindergarten.